theriftlab/immanuel-python/docs/4-data.md

 }
 ```

 Each aspect object contains data about the aspect.
-For example, if we look for the Sun's index `4000001` we see its entry is a dict of four aspects - one of which is to index `4000002` which is the Moon (likewise the Moon's entry contains the same aspect to the Sun).
+For example, if we look for the Sun's index `4000001` we see its entry is a dict of four aspects - one of which is to index `4000002`, which is the Moon.
+Likewise the Moon's entry contains the same aspect to the Sun.
 Let's manually inspect this aspect object:

 ```python
 print(natal.aspects[4000001][4000002])